Ron Gould (American football)

 Ronald Henry Gould (born September 15, 1965) is an American football coach and former player who is the running backs coach for the Los Angeles Rams of the National Football League (NFL).
 Prior to this position, he was the former running backs coach for the Stanford Cardinal football team.
 He was also the head coach at the University of California, Davis (UC Davis) from 2013 to 2016.
 Gould was previously an assistant coach at the University of California, Berkeley.
 He spent sixteen seasons at Cal, all as running backs coach from 1997 to 2012 under head coaches Tom Holmoe and Jeff Tedford.

 Coaching career

 UC Davis

 On December 17, 2012, Gould was named the football head coach at UC Davis.
 He was released early from his five-year contract on November 21, 2016.

+Los Angeles Rams

+On March 4, 2023, Gould was hired to serve as the running backs coach for the Los Angeles Rams.